bin456789/reinstall/README.en.md

 ### Feature 1: Install Linux

+- The parameter --ci indicates forced usage of the cloud image for installation.
-- Machines with static IP installing CentOS, Alma, Rocky, Fedora, Debian, Ubuntu must include the parameter `--ci`.
+- Machines with static IP installing CentOS, Alma, Rocky, Fedora, Ubuntu must include the parameter `--ci`.
-- If it is uncertain whether the machine has a static or dynamic IP, you can also add the parameter `--ci` to increase the installation success rate.
+- If it is uncertain whether the machine has a static or dynamic IP, you can also add the parameter `--ci`.

 ```bash
 bash reinstall.sh centos   7|8|9  (8|9 for the stream version)